 According to 10 CFR 50 Appendix H, no material surveillance program is required for reactor vessels for which it can be conservatively demonstrated by analytical methods applied to experimental data and tests performed on comparable vessels, making appropriate allowances for all uncertainties in the measurements, that the peak neutron fluence at the end of the design life of the vessel will not exceed 1017 n/cm2 (E>1 MeV).

 Special Reference: NUREG-1511, Reactor Pressure Vessel Status Report.
 U.S. Nuclear Regulatory Commission, Washington, DC, 1994.

 Reactor Pressure Vessel Annealing

 During the operation of a nuclear power plant, the material of the reactor pressure vessel and the material of other reactor internals are exposed to neutron radiation (especially to fast neutrons >0.5MeV), which results in localized embrittlement of the steel and welds in the area of the reactor core.
-This phenomenon, known as irradiation embrittlment, results in:
+This phenomenon, known as irradiation embrittlement, results in:

 - Drop in the upper shelf fracture energy.
-Radiation effects are also manifested by a drop in the upper shelf fracture energy and decrease in fracture toughness.
+Radiation effects are also manifested by a drop in the upper shelf fracture energy and a decrease in fracture toughness.

 All these effects must be monitored by plant operators.
-Therefore nuclear regulators require that a reactor vessel material surveillance program be conducted in watercooled power reactors.
+Therefore nuclear regulators require that a reactor vessel material surveillance program be conducted in water-cooled power reactors.